alchemi5t/Devanagari-validator/README.md

 # Devanagari-validator
-Sublime plugin to detect invalid devanagari word constructs.(Highlights valid words)
+Sublime plugin to detect invalid devanagari word constructs.(Highlights invalid words)

 It also does not highlight words with zero width characters, helping in detecting zero width characters.